Mhadi-1382/M-One-personal-assistant/README.md

 To launch the program, first install the required packages and then use the program safely.

+Use the help command to display the program commands.

 ## Core Dependencies

 - Python 3 (3.9.7)